ENG 330: Medieval Drama

 Required Texts

-You must purchase six books for our course — in these exact editions:
+You must purchase five books for our course — in these exact editions:

 • Two Moral Interludes: The Pride of Life and Wisdom, ed.
 David N. Klausner (TEAMS edition — Kalamazoo, MI: Medieval Institute Publications, 2009)